webdev-arthur/HostName-Hunter/README.md

 ## Usage

-HostHunter accepts input in two ways:
+HostName Hunter accepts input in two ways:
 1. **Command Line**: Provide IP addresses directly as a single or comma-separated list.
 2. **File**: Specify a file containing a list of IP addresses, each on a new line.